 There would be no sadder and more beautiful poem than the one that can be drawn from American history.
 You can’t read without tenderness, and without looking like flowers and feathers in the air, one of those good old parchment-covered books.

-Waldo reflects the abandonment and impoverishment on the island cast in Martí’s classic story.
+Waldo reflects the abandonment and impoverishment the island cast in Martí’s classic story.

 You can see more about his work on his site www.havanacity.us